 The other Hanoi standout was feasting on Bun Cha at the creatively named Bun Cha So 1, once again in the old quarter.
 These delicious fried pork spring rolls served with a slightly sweet dipping broth, fresh rice noodles and a huge bowl of fresh herbs was my most lasting food memory from when I first came to Hanoi in 2001.
 Thankfully they didn’t disappoint 15 years on.

-North Vietnam travel and feasting tips:
+Seven awesome days in North Vietnam: North Vietnam travel and feasting tips

 - We flew return from Da Nang to Hanoi with VietJet for ~USD45 each with our hostel in Hanoi organising airport transfers for about USD20 each way